 I just think this, if someone had helped Vietnam on the above issue, maybe I wouldn't be here today.
 If not, I would return.

-When you first returned, what did you see in Vietnam's agricultural picture?
+When you first returned, what did you see in the picture of Vietnamese agriculture?

-- Vietnam's agricultural production industry has great potential due to its favorable climate and vast resource areas.
-This is confirmed by the fact that there are hundreds of enterprises that meet the standards to export agricultural products internationally.
-However, there are still many difficulties.
+- Vietnam's agricultural production industry has great potential thanks to its favorable climate and vast resource areas, which is confirmed by the hundreds of businesses that are qualified to export agricultural products internationally.
+However, it still has many difficulties.

 Firstly, our production is still small-scale and fragmented, and we do not own large-scale agriculture, so it is difficult to control and manage.